 Friday, 23 November 2018

 What are the current challenges confronting these different actors in the UK to combat modern slavery?
 How can they organise to address these and future challenges?
-And, how can we as individuals - students, employees, managers, neighbours - also play a role in their prevention?
+And, how can we as individuals - students, employees, managers,

 We’ve come a long way to acknowledge, understand and start addressing the risk of modern slavery.
 But we are still at the beginning in terms of protecting potential victims and raising awareness.Tamsin Jewell, Elmore Community Services